 Start by observing the thoughts running through your head.
 How do you honestly feel about the person in question?
 When I find myself in a pain cave, I crack open my journal for some good old scribble therapy.
-I write, uncover, release, write, cry, write, rage, write, sigh, write, nap … write.
+I write, uncover, release, write, cry, write, rage, write, sigh, write, nap… write.
 Try it.
-Ask yourself the following sample questions and then write freely.
+Ask yourself any of the following sample questions and then write freely.
 Do your best to stay open and receive.
 After you’ve gotten it all out, sit back and reflect on your words.
 Guess what?
-Your soul said that.
-Loud and clear.
+Your soul said that—loud and clear.
 Really take it in.
 You may need to do this exercise for weeks or months before you’re ready to say sayonara.

 Questions to ponder: